In 2023, an estimated 21.6 million people in Yemen will need humanitarian assistance.

 Niku Jafarnia, a researcher with CIVIC and author of Risking the Future: Climate Change, Environmental Destruction, and Conflict in Yemen, said: “Even if the conflict in Yemen were to end today, Yemenis will have to prepare for another battle: the fight against climate change…The country will bear the environmental scars of warfare in its soil and water sources for decades to come.”

-Funding for the reconstruction of infrastructure that was damaged in the flooding of summer 2022 is another critical need.
-As rainfall becomes more intense, infrastructure must be built to withstand much more severe flooding conditions than before.
-Households, roads, hospitals, schools, electrical grids and other critical infrastructure must be rebuilt to higher standards to be better able to resist the effects of climate change.
+Another critical need is funding for the reconstruction of infrastructure damaged in the flooding of summer 2022 and subsequent disasters in 2023.
+As extreme weather conditions become more frequent and intense, households, roads, hospitals, schools, electrical grids and other critical infrastructure must be rebuilt to higher standards to be better able to resist the effects of climate change.

 Food insecurity